Gramli/Scriper/README.md

 * Pyhton - .py
 * Exe - .exe

-##Get Started
+## Get Started
 All scripts are saved in configuration file.
 After first start application creates **defaultScriper.config**, where are saved added scripts.
 You can add script throught UI or edit the config file.
-At start Scriper looking for config files which ends with **"Scriper.config"** s o you can have more configs and pick at start which you want to use.
+At start Scriper looking for config files in same folder and has to ends with **"Scriper.config"** so you can have more configs and pick which one you want to use.

 ### Configuration